Death and funeral of Prince Philip, Duke of Edinburgh: Procession and service

-The Duke's four children, three of his grandchildren, Prince William (then-Duke of Cambridge); Prince Harry, Duke of Sussex; and Peter Phillips, his nephew by marriage David Armstrong-Jones, 2nd Earl of Snowdon, and his son-in-law Timothy Laurence, as well as the Duke's household staff (including Brigadier Archie Miller-Bakewell), walked behind the coffin.
+Behind the coffin walked the Duke's four children, three of his grandchildren (Prince William, Duke of Cambridge; Prince Harry, Duke of Sussex; and Peter Phillips), his nephew by marriage David Armstrong-Jones, 2nd Earl of Snowdon, his son-in-law Timothy Laurence, and his household staff (including Brigadier Archie Miller-Bakewell).
 They were followed by the Queen, who was travelling in the Bentley State Limousine, accompanied by Lady Susan Hussey, her lady-in-waiting.
 Personnel from the Royal Navy, the Royal Marines, The Highlanders, 4th Battalion, Royal Regiment of Scotland and the Royal Air Force lined the procession route.
 The King's Troop, Royal Horse Artillery fired minute guns throughout the procession.
 The Duke's favourite driving carriage, accompanied by some of his grooms and pulled by his two black Fell ponies, Balmoral Nevis and Notlaw Storm, stood in the Quadrangle as the procession passed by.
 On the driver's seat of the carriage were laid the Duke's cap, whip and driving gloves.

 At the West Steps of the chapel, which were lined by the Household Cavalry, eight pallbearers from the Royal Marines carried the coffin.
-A guard of honour was formed from members of The Rifles, while the Band and Bugles of The Rifles played the national anthem and the Royal Navy pipers piped the side at 2:53 pm, followed by a national minute's silence at 3 pm.
+A guard of honour was formed from members of the Rifles, while the Band and Bugles of The Rifles played the national anthem and the Royal Navy pipers piped the side at 2:53 pm, followed by a national minute's silence at 3 pm.
 Around 730 members of the Armed Forces were present at Windsor Castle, including four military bands.

 David Conner, Dean of Windsor, and Justin Welby, Archbishop of Canterbury, officiated at the funeral service.
-The Duke's insignia was displayed on cushions on the altar in St George's Chapel, including honours and decorations bestowed by the United Kingdom, Canada, Australia, New Zealand, and Papua New Guinea, as well as other member-states of the Commonwealth; his field marshal's baton and Royal Air Force wings; and insignia of the Danish Order of the Elephant and Greek Order of the Redeemer.
-During the service, there was a reduced choir of four singers conducted by chapel director of music James Vivian; the organist was Luke Bond.
-The four singers were soprano Miriam Allan and three lay clerks (Tom Liliburn, Nick Madden and Simon Whiteley).
+The Duke's insignia was displayed on cushions on the altar in St George's Chapel, including honours and decorations bestowed by the United Kingdom, Canada, Australia, New Zealand, and Papua New Guinea, as well as other member-states of the Commonwealth; his field marshal's baton and Royal Air Force wings; and insignia of the Danish Order of the Elephant and the Greek Order of the Redeemer.
+During the service, there was a reduced choir of four singers conducted by the chapel director of music James Vivian; the organist was Luke Bond.
+The four singers were the soprano Miriam Allan and three lay clerks (Tom Liliburn, Nick Madden and Simon Whiteley).